AMI BIOS help and simulation

 - Tab key is used to navigate.

 - Arrow keys are used to change values.

 - Values are automatically saved when changed, no need to save and exit like other BIOS setups.

 At first glance users may consider the AMI BIOS a difficult BIOS to use.
 However, after a few minutes, this setup can be changed using only a few keys.

 In the below BIOS screen shots you will notice that all of the information is contained within two pages.
 Although this may make the pages look more complicated, this can also help with locating values you may wish to change.

 To navigate the AMI BIOS, the user uses the tab or shift+tab keys to move between each of the available options.
 When highlighted, a user can then change a value by using the left or right arrow keys.
 If the main screen does not contain the settings the user wishes to change, they may switch pages by pressing the alt+p keys.
 These keys are also printed at the bottom of the BIOS setup page.

 Below are example illustrations of the AMI BIOS.
 As can be seen by the below picture, this BIOS screen is divided into three sections.
 The main left section is the area a user will be able to define and change values.
-The top right section will give a user a description of the currently highlighted section, in the below example we have the hour currently highlighted and are getting a description of how to change the time.
+The top right section will give a user a description of the currently highlighted section, in the example below we have the hour currently highlighted and are getting a description of how to change the time.
 The final bottom right section is a non-changeable section that gives additional information about the computer hardware.